Valiant (film): Themes

 Valiant takes the Second World War as its backdrop, and thus the film has various factual references to World War II.
-McGregor himself called it "a good old-fashioned war movie."
-The film's use of World War II imagery is apparent throughout; for instance, the villainous characters in the film hold obvious links to the Nazis, although Nazism is never specifically mentioned, nor are Nazi symbols ever overtly visually depicted – edited symbols are, however, discreetly inserted.
-For example, General Von Talon wears a large Reichsadler badge that depicts the German eagle, taken from the coat of arms of Germany.
+McGregor himself called it "a good old-fashioned war movie".
+The film's use of World War II imagery is apparent throughout; for instance, the villainous characters in the film hold obvious links to the Nazis, although Nazism is never specifically mentioned, nor are Nazi symbols ever overtly visually depicted.
+Edited symbols are, however, discreetly inserted; for example, General Von Talon wears a large Reichsadler badge that depicts the German eagle, taken from the coat of arms of Germany.
 Yet this version, unlike the Hoheitszeichen (Nazi Germany's national insignia), has the eagle grasping two bones, whereas the Hoheitszeichen depicts the eagle clutching a swastika.
 Furthermore, the film's primary antagonist, Von Talon, holds specific links to Adolf Hitler.
 For example, Von Talon states whilst holding Mercury as a prisoner of war that he would not eat Mercury, as he is a vegetarian, a direct reference to Adolf Hitler's vegetarianism.

 Production

 Development

-179 modelers, animators, shaders, texturers began work on Valiant at Ealing Studios, west London.
-While Valiant was technically the second computer-animated film to be made in the United Kingdom, after The Magic Roundabout, it was the first one ever to be released.
-John H. Williams of Vanguard Animation stated "we knew a lot of European animators who had worked at Pixar, Disney and DreamWorks, and were interested in going back to Europe.
-We thought it would be important to be the first company to produce a CGI feature fully made in Europe with a major studio attached."
-Williams stated this before he knew about The Magic Roundabout.
-He also explained the attraction to making the film in Britain, saying "It would have been $3 million cheaper to make in LA but we had $10-12 million in tax and co-production money that we were able to attract because we made it here."
-Additionally, the bonus of locating to Britain was that the UK Film Council offered Valiant a record-breaking £2.6 million grant.
-Valiant's budget of $35,000,000 is considered low in comparison to other CGI productions, with films which Williams had previously worked on, such as Shrek 2 having a budget of $150,000,000.
+179 modelers, animators, shaders, texturers began work on Valiant at the west London-based Ealing Studios.
+It was the second computer-animated film to be made in the United Kingdom, after The Magic Roundabout which premiered months prior to Valiant.
+John H. Williams of Vanguard Animation said that a lot of European animators who had worked at Pixar Animation Studios, Walt Disney Feature Animation, and DreamWorks Animation were interested in going back to Europe and, unaware of the production of The Magic Roundabout, they hoped to be the first studio to produce a CGI film in Europe.
+Williams also explained that, while it would have been $3 million cheaper to make in LA, $10–12 million in tax and co-production money was available due to producing the film in Britain.
+Additionally, the bonus of the location was that the UK Film Council offered Valiant a record-breaking £2.6 million grant.
+Valiant's budget of $35,000,000 is considered low in comparison to other CGI productions, with films on which Williams had previously worked, such as Shrek 2, having a budget of $150,000,000.

 Director

 Gary Chapman made his directorial debut with Valiant.
-Initially hired for character and production design during project development, and ultimately hired to direct the film after extensive work with story development, writers, and producers.
-Chapman was subsequently storyboard artist, designing characters for the Vanguard Animation movie Space Chimps.
+Initially Chapman was hired for character and production design during project development before he was attached to direct the film after extensive work with story development, writers, and producers.
+Chapman was subsequently storyboard artist, designing characters for the Vanguard Animation film Space Chimps.